AMATAKYVI/border_door_game_page/README.md

-# Border Door Game
+# Border Door Game - Official Website

-A fast-paced quiz challenge game built with Next.js that tests players' knowledge and quick thinking under pressure.
+A promotional website for Border Door Game, a fast-paced quiz challenge built with Unity 6.1.
+This Next.js website showcases the game with trailers, screenshots, and information.

 ![Border Door Game](public/main_image/first%20screen%20game.png)

-## 🎮 About the Game
+## 🎮 About the Project

+This repository contains the **promotional website** for Border Door Game.
+The actual game is built with Unity 6.1, while this website serves as the official landing page and showcase.

+### The Game (Unity 6.1)

 Border Door Game is an immersive quiz experience where players must correctly answer three questions within a strict time limit of 30 seconds per question.
 The game features:

 - **High-Pressure Gameplay**: Answer 3 questions correctly within 30 seconds each
 - **Instant Elimination**: One wrong answer or timeout ends the game
 - **Engaging UI**: Dynamic loading screens, intuitive start menu, and comprehensive results
+- **Unity-Powered**: Built with Unity 6.1 for smooth performance and professional game mechanics

+### The Website (Next.js)

+This promotional website includes:

+- **Game Showcase**: Screenshots and gameplay trailer
-- **Modern Design**: Built with responsive design and smooth animations
+- **Responsive Design**: Modern web design with smooth animations
+- **Team Information**: Developer profiles and contact details
+- **Game Download/Play Links**: Direct access to the Unity game

 ## 🚀 Getting Started